ChemCryst/crystals/newdocs/interface/menus.rst

 * Cameron.l5 file
   |br|\
   This is the file containing any modifications made to the structure using CAMERON.
-  Re-inputting it returns the structure to the situation after the last use of CAMERON.
+  Re-inputting it returns the structure to the situation after the last modifications made by CAMERON.

 .. _Input from Various Direct Method solutions: